Skip to content

 HTTPS Data Upload

-All data from DataKit is uploaded using the HTTPS protocol to ensure the security of data communication.
+All data from DataKit is uploaded using the HTTPS protocol, ensuring the security of data communication.

 Limited Push Mechanism

-During the Tracing collection process, the execution process of some SQL statements may be collected.
-The field values of these SQL statements will be desensitized, for example:
+During Tracing collection, some SQL statement execution processes might be collected.
+The field values in these SQL statements will be masked, for example:

 SELECT name from class where name = 'zhangsan'